PLC Programming Languages: Go Beyond Ladder Logic

 ST is a concise language that executes quickly and can be read without much difficulty.
 Troubleshooting it, on the other hand, can be a more involved process, since the states of variables aren’t easily discernible.
 This language is best for doing things like barcode parsing, looping, manipulating data, bridging the gap to machine code, complicated math, or searching data.

-PLC Programming Languages: Instruction List Example
+PLC Instruction List Example

 Instruction List